Can data be recovered after formatting?

 Recover data from formatted partition via data recovery software

 To recover data from the formatted partition, professional data recovery software could be the best choice.
 There are many third-party data recovery tools in the market.
 Microsoft has released a free file recovery utility (Windows File Recovery) for Windows to recover deleted or lost files from internal & external hard drives, USB flash drives, SD cards, etc. Currently, it only supports Windows 10 and above.

 Because Windows File Recovery is a command-line app, it could be complex and difficult to use for ordinary users.
-WinfrGUI is a free tool that has invoked the function of Windows File Recovery with a graphical user interface.
-You could download it and try to scan the formatted or unformatted partition for recovery.
-WinfrGUI is 100% free, try it now!
+MyRecover is a free tool that recovers deleted or lost files including images, videos, documents, audio, etc. from hard drives, external hard disks, USB drives, SD cards, cameras in Windows 11/10/8/7.
+You could download it and try to scan the formatted partition for data recovery.

-Step 1: Launch WinfrGUI on your computer.
+Step 1: Launch MyRecover on your computer.
 Choose the formatted partition to scan and a path to save the recovered files.

 Tips: After recovering data from a formatted or unformatted SD memory card, USB flash drive, or hard disk, the storage device must be formatted again to be usable.

 Step 1: Connect the formatted or unformatted storage devices with your computer.

 Step 2: Open Windows Files Explorer, right-click your device, and select "Format".

 Step 3: To make the system files readable again, change the file system to NTFS or FAT32.

 Alternatively, you could go to Disk Management to format and reset formatted storage devices.
 After that, you can store data on the memory card, USB, or hard disk again.